QAston/md-wiki-public/software-eng/tools/vscode.md

     - I've set up a "install into devcontainer" script for wslconfig which solves this issue
 - provided by remote continers extension, see `remote containers:` commands list
 - only a single container connection pair per window
-- `devcontainer.json` configures what container to start up for newly opened project ([reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference))
+- `devcontainer.json` configures what container to start up for `rebuild and reopen in devcontainer` command family ([reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference))
     - `build.target` option specifies the stage to build in a multistage build
         - allows using a single docker file for both dev/build env and for building the final build using that container
             - devenv stage: FROM a devcontainer, runs steps to set up build